usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `d4f842b97a412b2bfd6fd3c0bdd335ba`
-- :material-text: **Run description:** For Location, Person and Organization, named entities are found by means of Sanford NER.
-For Products we take the longest strings which have only words starting with a uppercase letter.
-If there is a number after the string we add it to the string.
-To get the "canonical form" of a person we submit to the Yahoo! web search engine the form what we have.
-We count the occurences of all named entities found in the ten first snippets and select the most frequent.
-For all ours runs, we start by downloading one hundred web pages with Yahoo! web search engine.
+- :material-text: **Run description:** For all ours runs, we start by downloading one hundred web pages with Yahoo! web search engine.
 We divide this web pages in passages of one or three sentences.
 Those passages are indexed by Indri and we keep the five hundred top ranked passages.
 Named entities are found by means of Stanford NER.
 We rank them by employing our own scoring function and search homepages on the web from new specific queries .
 Lastly, we map the url to the corresponding (if exists) clueweb id.
 For this baseline run, we used a density measure of question words around a candidate named entity which is called compacity.

 ---
 #### Div